5 reasons to focus on the employee experience next financial year

 HR professionals tend to spend a lot of time on the procedural tasks that keep employees ticking over and less time helping them to excel – on both a professional and a personal level.
 In order to make real, company-record-breaking waves this year, investment needs to go into keeping your people on top for.

-Because wellness programmes don’t just reduce absenteeism, they increase engagement, performance and retention too.
+Because wellness programs don’t just reduce absenteeism, they increase engagement, performance and retention too.
 But to get these results, we need to think beyond purely physical fitness: the best programmes also cater for employees’ financial, emotional, and mental wellness.